barriehadfield/reactrb-showcase/README.md

 	React.version

 A note on React versions: Reactrb includes the React Rails gem which includes a copy of the React source.
-Multiple copies of React being included cause untold problems so it is best to decide where React will be included. <<<<<Todo>>>>>
+Multiple copies of React being included cause untold problems so pay particular attention to the version of React you have (via the gem) and the version you install via NPM below.

 ###Step 3: Webpack for managing front-end assets